pgonzaleznetwork/HappySoup.io/README.md

 But what about what the controller itself references?
 Surely it references fields and perhaps other classes.
 What if some of those fields are cross-object formula fields?
 This would mean that those objects in the lookup field are also required to be able to deploy this visualforce page to a new org.

 What if the controller uses a helper class that itself depends on custom metadata?

+You could spend all day running queries through the API! :weary:

 #### How happy soup can help you :white_check_mark: